Sirius9841/excel-automation-toolkit/README.md

 # Excel Automation Toolkit

-A Streamlit app for combining, cleaning, reviewing, and exporting Excel and CSV files.
+A Streamlit app for combining, cleaning, reviewing and exporting Excel and CSV files.

-The goal is simple: make messy spreadsheet work easier without hiding what changed along the way.
+The goal of this project is simple: make messy spreadsheet work easier without hiding what changed along the way and additionally give the user a better overview of their data.

 [**Open the live demo**](https://excel-automation-toolkit-4grkxben6isuewsyosq7mn.streamlit.app/)

-The demo includes sample files, so you can try the full workflow without preparing your own data.
+The demo includes sample files, so you can try the full workflow without using your own data.

 <p align="center">
   <a href="https://excel-automation-toolkit-4grkxben6isuewsyosq7mn.streamlit.app/">